Sajed/Educational-Projects/README.md

-# Student-Projects
+# Educational-Projects
-Exercises and training projects related to microcontroller and microprocessor
+Exercises and Educational projects related to microcontroller and microprocessor